-Take what you need, and leave what you can—that’s the concept behind the growing movement of community fridges popping up in cities across the U.S. Since the COVID-19 pandemic has been increasing the pressure on individuals struggling with food insecurity, communities have turned to mutual aid as an important source of relief.
+Take what you need, and leave what you can—that’s the concept behind the growing movement of community fridges popping up in cities across the U.S. With more individuals struggling with food insecurity throughout the country, communities have turned to mutual aid as an important source of relief.
 Mutual aid is a form of volunteer-run community organizing that helps provide those in need with goods and assistance.
 Community fridges are a simple form of this, allowing those with more than they need to redistribute their resources to those who may not be able to buy food.
 Some organizers are using the fridges as an opportunity to offer healthy vegan food to their community by asking for meat-, egg-, and dairy-free donations.

 Here are some vegan community fridges and vegan-friendly mutual aid networks that you can use or support: